rmsp-cw/Daily-Balance-Lullaby/README.md

 https://web.mit.edu/music21/doc/index.html#

-### Creating relation between transaction amount and musical notes
+### Creating relationship between transaction amount and musical notes

 The challenge now is to convert the transaction amount column in a readable string.
 The Music21 music note string is composed by the music note plus it´s duration: